jbcodeforce/yarfba/docs/serverless/msk.md

 The AWS Console MSK creation wizard is quite simple to follow.
 Some considerations to address:

-* Can create serverless or provisioned cluster.
+* Can create serverless cluster or provisioned cluster.
-* Recommended version is kafka 2.8.1.
-BUT for getting [tiered storage](https://docs.aws.amazon.com/msk/latest/developerguide/msk-tiered-storage.html), there is only one version 2.8.2.tiered
+* Recommended version is kafka 3.6.0 for getting [tiered storage](https://docs.aws.amazon.com/msk/latest/developerguide/msk-tiered-storage.html).
+For 2.8.x version there is only one version: 2.8.2.tiered.
+See [restrictions documentation)(https://docs.aws.amazon.com/msk/latest/developerguide/msk-tiered-storage.html#msk-tiered-storage-constraints).
 * VPC needs DNS hostnames and DNS resolution enabled and at least 2 subnets for 2 AZs.
 * To use [provisioned storage throughput](https://docs.aws.amazon.com/msk/latest/developerguide/msk-provision-throughput.html) up to 1000 MiB/s, choose kafka.m5.4xlarge or a larger broker type.
 * Think about what are the default configuration for the Kafka brokers, retention, topic creation... and define a MSK configuration which can be used by different clusters.